UW-Madison Arabic, Persian, and Turkish Language Institute (APTLI)

 APTLI is a summer intensive language program for undergraduates, graduate students, and professionals.
 Courses are offered for academic credit at the beginner, intermediate, and advanced levels (depending on sufficient enrollment).

 Each 8-week language class is equivalent to two semesters of study, with full academic year credit.
 Instruction is given in small groups taught by native speakers and experienced language teachers.
-The classes are intensive, involving a minimum of 4.5 hours contact hours Mondays through Fridays, plus extra hours for homework.
+The classes are intensive, involving a minimum of 4.5 hours contact hours Mondays through Fridays from 8:30AM – 1:00PM Central Time, plus extra hours for homework.

-In addition to formal classes, on most afternoons and evenings students participate in co-curricular activities covering a range of topics relating to the history and culture of the region.
-This combination of formal classes, cultural and language activities, movies, field trips, and language tables provide students with opportunities to expand their vocabulary and practice using the language in different settings.
+In addition to formal classes, students participate in co-curricular events and lectures covering a range of topics relating to the history and culture of the region.
+This combination of formal classes, cultural and language activities, movies, field trips (when in-person), and language tables provide students with opportunities to expand their vocabulary and practice using the language in different settings.

 UW-Madison’s Arabic, Persian, and Turkish Language Institute employs a communicative approach that entails student-centered, performance-based, and context-oriented language teaching.